tbrowne5/crisprHAL/README.md

 ```
 Test our TevSpCas9 model with an example SpCas9 dataset of 7821 unique sgRNA target sites from Guo et al. 2018.

-Success here is that the model runs without error, showing that it is installed correctly.
+Success here is that the model runs without error, showing that it is installed correctly. ```Runtime: ~10 seconds```

 # 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs:

 This will take an input nucleotide fasta file and identifies potential sgRNA sequences for evaluation.
-The output
+The output will be
-will be a .csv file containing the predicted guides.
-This can be used as input for the prediction step.
+a .csv file containing the predicted guides.
+This can be used as input for the prediction step. ```Runtime: ~1 second```

 * **Input Nucleotide File**: One single-line or multi-line fasta-formatted nucleotide sequence starting with a ">IDENTIFIER"
 * **Output**: 28 nucleotide sequences in a CSV file appropriate as an input to the model